XavierXiao/Dreambooth-Stable-Diffusion/README.md

 ### **INTRODUCTIONS!**
 Hi!
 My name is Joe Penna.

-You might have seen a few YouTube of mine under *MysteryGuitarMan*.
-I'm now a feature filmmaker.
+You might have seen a few YouTube videos of mine under *MysteryGuitarMan*.
+I'm now a feature film director.
 You might have seen [ARCTIC](https://www.youtube.com/watch?v=N5aD9ppoQIo&t=6s) or [STOWAWAY](https://www.youtube.com/watch?v=A_apvQkWsVY).

 For my movies, I need to be able to train specific actors, props, locations, etc. So, I did a bunch of changes to @XavierXiao's repo in order to train people's faces.